lfbox7/lfbox7/README.md

 #### Currently seeking Co-Op and Internship opportunities.

+- ⚡ I’m currently taking part in an SWE Internship with Walmart eCommerce
+- 🌱 I’m currently learning Typescript to use with React
-- 🔭 I’m currently working on a data science project focusing on tweets using financial hashtags.
+- 🔭 I’m currently working on a data science project focusing on tweets using financial hashtags
-- 🌱 I’m currently learning python, data science, software testing methods, and computer security measures.
-- 💬 Ask me about my school's Association for Computing Machinery Student Chapter which I chair.
+- 💬 Ask me about my school's Association for Computing Machinery Student Chapter, which I chair

 <!--
 **lfbox7/lfbox7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.